DARSHAN9029/InsightID-Bot/README.md

 # 📊InsightIQ : A bot who can Analyze and Chat!
-A powerful Streamlit-based web application by using "Gemini 1.5 Flash" model and "gemini embeddings004" that lets you:
+A powerful Streamlit-based web application by using "Gemini 1.5 Flash" model and "HuggingFaceEmbeddings" that lets you:

 - 📥 Upload PDF or CSV files
 - 💬 Chat with content from PDFs (text-based)